abohatyrov/search_word/README.md

   - The script starts with `#!/bin/bash`, indicating that it should be executed using the Bash interpreter.
 #### 2. Parameter Validation and Variable Assignment
   - The script checks the number of parameters provided and assigns them to variables.
-  - It sets default values for variables, such as the sleep interval.
-  - It handles parameter validation and provides an error message for incorrect usage.
   - ```bash
     if [ "$#" -lt 2 ] || [ "$#" -gt 3 ]; then
         echo "Error!
 Check your parameters."
         echo "Usage: $0 <search word> <input file> [sleep interval in seconds]" exit 1
     fi
+    ```
+  - It sets default values for variables, such as the sleep interval.
+  - ```bash
     search_word="$1"
     input_file="$2"
     log_dir="logs"
     sleep_interval=${3:-900}
     ```
+  - It handles parameter validation and provides an error message for incorrect usage.

 #### 3. Error Handling for Input File:
   - The script checks if the input file exists and is readable.
 If not, it displays an error message and exits.
   - ```bash